Join us for an adventure in flavor!

 Whichever method you choose, use the following directions and cook till the internal temperature measures 135ºF with an instant read thermometer (the temperature will continue to rise while they rest).

-• Cast Iron Skillet: We have a whole post dedicated to Skillet Pork Chops.
-Heat oil in a large cast-iron skillet over medium-high heat.
-Add the pork chops and flip them about every one minute, till fully cooked.
+- Cast Iron Skillet: I have a whole post dedicated to Skillet Pork Chops.
+I heat oil in a large cast-iron skillet over medium-high heat, then add the pork chops and flip them about every minute until they are fully cooked.

-• Oven: Preheat oven to 400ºF.
-Heat a cast iron skillet on stove top on medium high heat.
-Once hot, sear the pork chops for 2 minutes.
-Flip the chops, then transfer to the oven.
-Bake for 8-10 minutes.
+- Oven: To bake them, I start by preheating the oven to 400ºF.
+I heat a cast iron skillet on the stove top on medium-high heat, then once hot, I sear the pork chops for 2 minutes.
+I flip the chops, then transfer them to the oven, and bake for 8-10 minutes.
+For more details, check out my Baked Pork Chops recipe.

 Remember, cooking times will vary depending on the thickness of the chops, as well as if they are boneless or bone-in.